 (b) the whole or a part of the clearing,

-in respect of which application was made and may be made subject to such reasonable conditions as the Commission thinks fit, which conditions shall be endorsed upon or referred to in the licence when granted or, as the case may be, transferred.
+in respect of which application was made and may be made subject to such reasonable conditions as the Minister thinks fit, which conditions shall be endorsed upon or referred to in the licence when granted or, as the case may be, transferred.

-(5) A person who, in connection with an application for, or an application for a review relating to, a licence, knowingly makes any statement that is false or misleading in any material particular commits an offence, and where the person convicted of an offence against this subsection is the holder of the licence to which the offence relates the Commission may, whether or not any penalty is imposed by the court for the offence, by notice in writing given to that person, revoke the licence.
+(5) A person who, in connection with an application for, or an application for a review relating to, a licence, knowingly makes any statement that is false or misleading in any material particular commits an offence, and where the person convicted of an offence against this subsection is the holder of the licence to which the offence relates the Minister may, whether or not any penalty is imposed by the court for the offence, by notice in writing given to that person, revoke the licence.

 (6) A licence takes and shall have effect according to its tenor, but —

-(a) the Commission may, by notice in writing given to the holder of the licence, from time to time after the licence is granted —
+(a) the Minister may, by notice in writing given to the holder of the licence, from time to time after the licence is granted —

 (i) vary or add to the conditions of a licence; or